massoncheg/forgejo-docs/docs/user/email-settings.md

 By default, Forgejo will send notifications to your registered email addresses.

-This section only concerns your Forgejo account and will not affect the commits you do not make on the website.
+This section only concerns your Forgejo account and will not affect the commits you make outside the website.
 If you don't know how to **configure your name and email in Git**, take a look at the ["Configuring Git" man page](https://git-scm.com/docs/git-config).

 ## Configuring all notifications